richardjremley/richardjremley/README.md

 ###
+## Hi there.
+Richard Remley here.

-## I am a practically minded Software Engineer with a wide knowledge of coding languages.
+I am a practically minded Software Engineer with a wide knowledge of coding languages.
 I can adapt to difficult tasks, work effectively in teams, and take leadership roles.
 I approach challenges with a big picture mindset and break difficult problems idwon into easy pieces.

 ## Skills:
 ### React, Postgres, SQL, HTML, CSS, Javascript